Miro0o/Docs-Notes/Information Science & Computer Science and Engineering/CyberSecurity/🏰 Cybersecurity Basics & InfoSec/🍦 Software Security/🪆 Software (Program) Analysis & Binary Engineering/📌 Software (Program) Analysis Basics/Software (Program) Analysis Basics.md

 #### Soundness, Truth, and Completeness
 > [!links]
 > ↗  [Logic (and Critical Thinking)](../../../../../../Other%20Networks%20of%20Knowledge/♂%20Philosophy%20&%20Its%20History/Classical%20Philosophy/Western%20Philosophy%20&%20Its%20History/🎼%20Logic%20(and%20Critical%20Thinking)/Logic%20(and%20Critical%20Thinking).md#Soundness,%20Truth,%20and%20Completeness)
-> ↗  [Mathematical Logic Basics (Formal Logic) /Soundness & Completeness](../../../../../🧮%20Mathematics/🤼‍♀️%20Mathematical%20Logic%20(Foundations%20of%20Mathematics)/📍%20Mathematical%20Logic%20Basics%20(Formal%20Logic)/Mathematical%20Logic%20Basics%20(Formal%20Logic%20&%20Its%20Semantics).md#Soundness%20&%20Completeness)
+> ↗  [Mathematical Logic Basics (Formal Logic) /Soundness & Completeness](../../../../../🧮%20Mathematics/🤼‍♀️%20Mathematical%20Logic%20(Foundations%20of%20Mathematics)/📍%20Formal%20System,%20Formal%20Logics,%20and%20Its%20Semantics/Formal%20System,%20Formal%20Logics,%20and%20Its%20Semantics.md#Soundness%20&%20Completeness)

 > 🔗 https://courses.compute.dtu.dk/02242/topics/introduction.html##sec:1.6

 In most cases, you either care that something _may_ happen, or that it _must_ happen.
 In the program from before, we can quite easily say that it **may** fire the nukes.
 If we do not want the nukes from not being fired, we can flag this as a bug.
 However, we might also build a missile luncher, in which case the nukes **must** be fired when press the red button.

 These kinds of analyses allows us to error one of the sides.
-Here we steal some nomenclature from ↗ [Mathematical Logic Basics (Formal Logic & Its Semantics)](../../../../../🧮%20Mathematics/🤼‍♀️%20Mathematical%20Logic%20(Foundations%20of%20Mathematics)/📍%20Mathematical%20Logic%20Basics%20(Formal%20Logic)/Mathematical%20Logic%20Basics%20(Formal%20Logic%20&%20Its%20Semantics).md).
+Here we steal some nomenclature from ↗ [Formal System, Formal Logics, and Its Semantics](../../../../../🧮%20Mathematics/🤼‍♀️%20Mathematical%20Logic%20(Foundations%20of%20Mathematics)/📍%20Formal%20System,%20Formal%20Logics,%20and%20Its%20Semantics/Formal%20System,%20Formal%20Logics,%20and%20Its%20Semantics.md).
 In logic **_soundness_** means that every provable statement is true, and **_completeness_** means that every true statement is provable.

 > [!DEF]
 > **Definition 3**: Soundness